 GLOBAL MARKETS-Stocks adrift as vaccine rally falters

-WASHINGTON, May 20 (Reuters) - Asian stocks struggled to extend the week's rally on Wednesday and gold and bonds firmed as a sceptical press report dented some hopes for a COVID-19 vaccine and concerns about bumps in the global recovery from the pandemic returned.
+LONDON/SINGAPORE, May 20 (Reuters) - European stocks slipped lower on Wednesday and gold gained as a sceptical press report undermined some hopes for a COVID-19 vaccine and concern about obstacles to a recovery from the pandemic returned.

+Italian bonds sustained their multi-week lows, continuing to gain from a Franco-German plan for a 500 billion-euro coronavirus recovery fund, ignoring a hawkish counter-proposal in the works.

+Europe's STOXX 600 index .STOXX was 1.6% lower.
+The blue-chip FTSE 100 .FTSE was down 0.4% as Rolls-Royce Holdings Plc RR.L shed 0.8% after it said it would cut 9,000 jobs and might close some of its factories.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was flat.
-The risk-sensitive Australian dollar retreated from an overnight two-month high and safe-haven demand drove U.S. Treasury yields back under 0.7%.FRX/US/
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS edged up 0.1%.
+Its world stock index .MIWD00000PUS was 0.1% lower after reaching its highest level since March 9 on Tuesday.

-The moves follow a downbeat end to the day on Wall Street, after a report from medical news website STAT cast doubt over positive early results from a Moderna Inc MRNA.O COVID-19 vaccine trial.
-The report said the results, which had rallied global stocks this week, lacked detail.
+Wall Street ended Tuesday lower after medical news website STAT cast doubt on a Moderna Inc MRNA.O COVID-19 vaccine trial.
+The report said the trial results, which had rallied global stocks this week, lacked detail.

-Chinese stocks began the day a little lower .SSEC and Hong Kong's Hang Seng .HSI slipped 0.1%.
-Australia's benchmark .AXJO was flat while a soft yen helped the Nikkei .N225 0.7% higher. .T

-"This is probably more a stabilisation than anything else, because markets have rallied hard on opening up and the potential for a V-shaped recovery," said Jun Bei Liu, a portfolio manager at Australia's Tribeca Investment Partners.
+"With markets being very narrative driven, this was sufficient to see European equities pick up where Wall Street left off and head lower," said James Athey, investment director, Aberdeen Standard Investments."

 And the U.S. economy won't recover its lost ground until sometime after next year, the non-partisan Congressional Budget Office said on Tuesday.

-"While countries have started to relax restrictions on economic and social activities, economies will not return to where things were before the outbreak," said strategist at Singapore's DBS bank in a note.
+"While countries have started to relax restrictions on economic and social activities, economies will not return to where things were before the outbreak," said strategists at Singapore's DBS bank in a note.

 "Geopolitical tensions, especially between the U.S. and China, have also returned and are likely to intensify into the U.S. elections in November."